hyuni/macsvcs/README.md

 Prerequisites
 -------------

-### Disable SIP

-To disable SIP, boot into recovery mode—press and hold `⌘ + r` when the system is booting, prior to the Apple logo display.
-Click `Utilities > Terminal` then, run:
+We need to disable SIP, first.
+To do that, boot into recovery mode, then press and hold `⌘ + r` while the system is booting.
+When the recovery system loads, click `Utilities > Terminal`.
+Then, run:

 ```bash
 csrutil disable